What Is a WISP and Why Do Tax Professionals Need One?

 Your WISP document must include:

-- Technical safeguard inventory — List every security tool, configuration, and control deployed, with responsible parties identified
+- Technical safeguard inventory — Every security tool, configuration, and control deployed, with responsible parties identified.

-- Incident response plan — Complete procedures as outlined in Phase 5, including contact information and notification templates
+- Incident response plan — Procedures as outlined in Phase 5, including contact information and notification templates.

 Maintenance Schedule

-A WISP is a living document that must be updated continuously.
+A WISP is a living document.
 Establish the following review cadence:

-- Quarterly — Review access control lists, test one component of your incident response plan, verify backup integrity, review security logs for anomalies
+Quarterly: Review access control lists, test one component of your incident response plan, verify backup integrity, and review security logs for anomalies.

-- Annually — Conduct a full risk reassessment, update all policies, refresh employee training, review and update vendor agreements, test complete incident response procedures
+Annually: Conduct a full risk reassessment, update all policies, refresh employee training, review and update vendor agreements, and test your complete incident response procedures.

 Maintain version control on your WISP document.
 Date every revision, document what changed and why, and retain previous versions for at least three years to demonstrate continuous compliance during regulatory examinations.

-Organizations that have completed foundational WISP implementation can substantially enhance their security posture through advanced strategies exceeding minimum compliance requirements.
-These approaches provide defense-in-depth protection, systematically reduce attack surface exposure, and demonstrate security maturity that differentiates your practice competitively.
+Organizations that have completed foundational WISP implementation can enhance their security posture through advanced strategies that exceed minimum compliance requirements.
+These approaches provide defense-in-depth protection, reduce attack surface exposure, and demonstrate security maturity that differentiates your practice competitively.

 Continuous Monitoring and Threat Detection

 Move beyond point-in-time assessments to continuous security monitoring.
 Deploy a Security Information and Event Management (SIEM) solution or engage a managed detection and response (MDR) provider for 24/7 threat monitoring.
-Continuous monitoring aligns with NIST Cybersecurity Framework 2.0's emphasis on the "Detect" function and demonstrates proactive security management to regulators and insurance carriers.
-Review our threat hunting strategies to understand how proactive detection works.
+Continuous monitoring aligns with the NIST Cybersecurity Framework 2.0 emphasis on the "Detect" function and demonstrates proactive security management to regulators and insurance carriers.

 Vendor Risk Management Program